nandocoeg2/backend-distribusi-retail/backend-distribusi-retail-collection/packing/README.md

 This collection contains requests for managing packing operations in the backend-distribusi-retail system.

+**Note:** Packing records are automatically created when a Purchase Order is processed.
+The system will:
+- Set the packing date to the current date/time
+- Assign the "PENDING PACKING" status (ID: cmf7s8zn2000vh1trq9whv9x1)
+- Create packing items based on the purchase order details
+- Set the updatedBy field to the user who processed the purchase order

 ## Endpoints

 1. **Create Packing** - POST `/packings/`